Charte-dot/The-Zodiac-Zone/README.md

   ![End of application](media/end-game.png)

   - ## Error handling
-   - In the event the user input a wrong day month combination ie chooses day 31 in a month with only 30 days application throw error
+   - In the event the user input a wrong day month combination ie chooses day 31 in a month with only 30 days application throws an error
    - In the event the user inputs anything except a Y or N when asked if they would like another horoscope.